GabrielH-02/Harmony-Haven-Hotels/README.md

 * Featured on all three major pages of the site, it is fully responsive to all devices and includes a central navigation bar.
 It includes four links, Logo, Home page, Destinations page, and Sign up page.
   - This keeps an organized, simple and consistent look for the website making it easy for the user to navigate through the page on all devices.

 * The title/logo of the site is on the left and links to the home page.
 Through it links to the home page there is also another link to the right which is for the home page too.
-The other two are for the destinations page and the signup page
+The other two are for the destinations page and the signup page.
   - This continues to be consistent for the user and makes it easy and simple to use.

-* When viewed on a laptop or desktop or any device that uses a mouse to navigate through the page when hovered on the link the color will change to brighter.
+* When viewed on a laptop or desktop or any device that uses a mouse to navigate through the page, when hovered over the link the colour will change brighter.
 When the linked page is being viewed, the link will appear underlined and coloured.
-The Sign Up linked text appears to be coloured on tablets and larger devices.
+The Sign Up linked text appears to be coloured on tablets and larger devices, and almost in the form of a button.
   - This allows the user to see the current page in use, whilst also showing the user that the other links are interactive, therefore encouraging the user to explore the site more.
+The signup page link is different from the others for this is the most important page of the site and it makes the link stand out compared to the others, when hovered over the colours invert, making the site even more interactive.

 ![header-big](documentation/header-big.png)